onflow/kitty-items/LOCAL_DEV.md

 ### 7. Finish up!

-Now that you've added the environment variables you'll need to run the application locally there are only a few more steps.
+Now that you've added the environment variables you'll need to run the application.

 #### Install `fcl-dev-wallet`

-With the emulator running, follow the <a href="https://github.com/onflow/fcl-dev-wallet" target="_blank">instructions here</a> for installing `fcl-dev-wallet`.
+Ensure the emulatoris running and, follow the <a href="https://github.com/onflow/fcl-dev-wallet" target="_blank">instructions here</a> for installing `fcl-dev-wallet`.
 Do not start the dev wallet.
 We'll do that in the next step.

 ### 8. Start the project